ampproject/amphtml/extensions/amp-fx-collection/amp-fx-collection.md

 #### Attributes

-**data-parallax-factor**
+##### data-parallax-factor

-a decimal value that controls how much faster or slower the element would scroll relative to the scrolling speed:
+Specifies a decimal value that controls how much faster or slower the element scrolls relative to the scrolling speed:

 - A value greater than 1 scrolls the element upward (element scrolls faster) when the user scrolls down the page.